Skip to content

 Shutdown

-Use shutdown() during application teardown to close handlers and clear context-local state:
+Use shutdown() during application teardown to close handlers, remove any installed stdlib bridge, and clear context-local state: